reubenrowe/ocaml-decml/EXAMPLES.md

   and (m_n, p_n) = ... in
 ```

-the compiler gives an "Unexpected existential" error for the desugaring:
+the compiler gives an "Unexpected existential" error for the desugaring, as
+documented in this [bug](https://caml.inria.fr/mantis/view.php?id=6014) on
+Mantis. :

 ```ocaml
 let Decml.Model.Ex (m1, p1) = ...